-One of the best places to start when considering the incorporation of social and digital technologies into the classroom or field education is to reflect on one's personal and professional values about the use of technology in social work practice.
-Brady, McLeod, and Young (2015) have developed a series of questions that can be used by instructors and students when developing social media policies for the classroom or field seminars.
-Educators can use the questions in Table 1 to facilitate discussions in the classroom, a workshop, or even a meeting about the value and knowledge associated with social media in social work practice.
+Brady, McLeod, and Young (2015) have developed a series of questions that can be used by instructors and students when developing social media practices and policies for the classroom or field seminars.
+Key to this process is reflecting across the different stakeholder categories (dimensions), which allow students and practitioners to identify when and where using social media is practice would not only be appropriate, but even beneficial to themselves and client systems.
+Educators can use the questions in Table 2 to facilitate discussions in the classroom, a workshop, or even a meeting about the value and knowledge associated with social media in social work practice.

-Table 1: Guiding Ethical Questions for Developing Social Media Policies in Social Work Education
+Table 2: Guiding Ethical Questions for Developing Social Media Policies in Social Work Education

 Dimension Questions Questions Instructional How do you feel about using social media in the classroom?
-Ilistructional What is your own comfort level with various social media technologies?
+2. What is your own comfort level with various social media technologies?
 3. In what ways do you see yourself using social media in your classes, for what purpose, and with what anticipated learning outcomes for students?
 4. What concerns do you have about using social media technologies in social work classes?
 5. Are your concerns applicable to the digital world and common practices in communications there?
 Student What is your personal comfort level with social media technologies?
 2. How do you, if at all, make use of various types of social media technology in your own life?
 3. What has been your experience with using social media in educational settings?
 4. What concerns do you have, if any, about having social media used in a social work class?
 5. Have you ever used or thought about using social media technology in the context of professional social work; if so, how do you envision using it?
 Institutional 1.
 Does your institution, school, or department have formal policies related to social media/technology use in the classroom?
 2. What is the institutional culture like in regards to social media use in the classroom?
 How do your colleagues and administrators seem to feel about social media use in the classroom?
-3. How much of the curriculum for each class and overall is predetermined or mandated by the school (How much freedom do you as an instructor have to revise, change, and create assignments)?
-How much does your institution use social media technology?
+How much of the curriculum for each class and overall is predetermined or mandated by the school (How much freedom do you as an instructor have to revise, change, and create assignments)?
+4. How much does your institution use social media technology?
 Professional 1.
 How might some uses of social media technology in social work courses potentially violate social work ethics/policy?
 2. How do you see social media technologies in social work classes helping to prepare professional social workers?
 3. What professional social work values could be in conflict with one another in a social media classroom policy?
 4. How might you negotiate or resolve these potential conflicts between professional values in order to create a useful and ethical policy for using social media in the classroom?